Lasse Oksanen

 Lasse Kalevi Oksanen (born December 7, 1942) is a retired professional ice hockey player who mostly played in the SM-liiga.
 He played for Ilves.
+Oksanen played 23 years as a professional ice hockey player and ended his career in 1983, with the First Division team KOOVEE.
 He was inducted into the Finnish Hockey Hall of Fame in 1987.

-Oksanen played 23 years as a professional ice hockey player and ended his career in 1983 with the First Division team KOOVEE.

-International Play

-Oksanen had a long career with the Finnish National team, playing 282 games for his country.
+He also played 282 games for the Finland national men's ice hockey team, and was inducted into the IIHF Hall of Fame in 1999.